LanceMatch/LanceMatch/_posts/2015-03-28-stay-creative.md

 In the day and age of 9 to 5 day-jobs, freelancing sounds like a dream come true.
 Flexible hours, self-determined workloads, and a dynamic job experience seem enticing—at first.

 But freelancing is **hard work**.
 Demand is never guaranteed and job searching is unending.
 Clients seldom have the time or money to offer creative scope.
-Late nights coding/designing for quick turnarounds can be hellish.
+Late nights coding/designing for quick turnarounds can be atrocious.

 As a freelance designer/developer, both sides of freelancing have become the roller coaster of my life.
 Freelancing is like sitting on a wood raft in the middle of an ocean storm just for the thrill of it.
 What I’ve learned, however, is that the key to staying afloat is to **stay creative**.
 Working on your side projects can keep your mind fresh, your ideas creative, and your work ethic strong.
 The advantages of side projects, both for your personal health and portfolio, are limitless: